 According to Biopurus, BioBloom, Love Hemp, Pharmahemp and Hemptouch:

-CannabiGold extracts contain approximately 406 drops per bottle.
+CannabiGold extracts contain approximately 100 pumps per bottle.

 Love Hemp sprays contain approximately 220 sprays per 30ml bottle.

-All other products, like CBD capsules or gummy bears, clearly indicate the amount of CBD in each dose.
-CBD balms also state the total amount of CBD content in the product description.
+All other products, like capsules or gummy bears, clearly indicate the amount of CBD in each dose.
+Balms also state the total amount of CBD content in the product description.

-We have selected what we consider to be top of the range CBD oil drops available in the UK: CannabiGold, BioBloom, Biopurus, Pharmahemp, Love Hemp, and Hemptouch. for the Ageless offers a manufacturer price-match guarantee and the freshest batch available.
-You can add aroma and extra nutrients to your oils by adding different terpenes & bioflavonoids in them.
+We have selected what we consider to be top of the range CBD oil drops available in the UK: CannabiGold, BioBloom, Biopurus, Pharmahemp, Love Hemp, and Hemptouch.
+You can boost these oils with even more aroma and micronutrients by adding different terpenes & bioflavonoids to them.

 When diluted in a carrier oil like coconut oil, the CBD solution is thin enough to become a CBD spray, which many people find more convenient when on the go than CBD oil drops.